 Physical literacy in and on the water

 It’s about more than just being comfortable in the water, it’s about adapting the fundamental movements skills you learn on the ground for the water.
 Learning to swim is the first step as it builds on skills already learned on land: kicking, reaching, pulling, and even somersaulting.

 Swimming is also a life skill that allows you to participate in all water activities safely.
 It’s the baseline from which to grow and build your confidence in water.
 If you know you can stay afloat, move smoothly, and jump in the water, a whole other world of possibilities open up.

 Think about it.
-If you can: run, hop, throw, catch, jump, and swim – then you can play in the water, dive, do scuba, play water polo, kayak, canoe, sail, surf, SUP and more!
-The summer just got a lot more fun once physical literacy is mastered in aquatic environments.
+If you can: run, hop, throw, catch, jump, and swim – then you can play in the water, dive, do scuba, play water polo, kayak, canoe, sail, surf, SUP, and more!
+The summer gets a lot more fun once physical literacy is mastered in aquatic environments.

 Getting comfortable in the water

 The key to getting comfortable in the water is to start early.
 The sooner a child is exposed to water, be it a pool, lake, or ocean, the more likely they will develop proficiency before fear of water sets in.
 You can even get started in the bathtub.

 As parents, you play a big role in this.
 According to the Canadian Red Cross, a leader in swimming education, young children should always be within arms reach of an adult when in water, and even kids who can swim need to be supervised.

 You can help your child get comfortable by going in the water with them and making it fun:

 - Sit on the side of a pool with them and pour water on your arms, legs and face.